 What is Alaska SPCA?

-Alaska SPCA is an independent nonprofit organization committed to the welfare of companion animals across Alaska.
-The organization provides essential services including low-cost veterinary care, such as vaccinations and spay/neuter procedures, alongside a pet food bank and an adoption center for rescued animals.
-Their core mission focuses on mitigating animal suffering and ensuring the emotional and physical well-being of pets, supported by community donations and volunteer efforts.
-Alaska SPCA strives to offer accessible veterinary services and facilitate the adoption of abandoned and homeless animals into loving environments.
+Alaska SPCA is an independent nonprofit organization committed to enhancing the welfare of dogs, cats, and other companion animals throughout Alaska.
+The organization provides essential low-cost veterinary services, including vaccinations, spay/neuter procedures, and general wellness care.
+Complementing these services, Alaska SPCA operates a pet food bank and an adoption center, facilitating the rehoming of rescued animals.
+Their core mission centers on alleviating animal suffering and ensuring the emotional and physical well-being of pets, supported by community donations and volunteer efforts.
+The organization strives to offer accessible veterinary care and find permanent, loving homes for abandoned and homeless animals.

 How much funding has Alaska SPCA raised?